 In Wales, Scotland and Northern Ireland, prescriptions are free of charge.

-Usually you will need to pay one prescription charge for each item on your prescription.
-The prescription charge in England is £9.35, as of 1 April 2021.
+Usually, you will need to pay one charge for each gluten free prescription item (e.g one per type of food.
+Multiple loaves of bread incur a single charge).
+The prescription charge in England is £9.65, as of 1 April 2023.

 If you pay for prescriptions, it may save you money to purchase a pre payment certificate (PPC) which allows you to pay a set fee for either three months or 12 months.
 A PPC costs £30.25 for three months or £108.10 for 12 months.